openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 `odo create java backend --binary target/wildwest-1.0.jar`{{execute}}

-As the container is created, `odo` will print status like the following:
+As the component configuration is created, `odo` will print the following:

 ```
 ✓  Checking component